BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/03_4_Understanding_the_Descriptor_Wallet.md

-The higher levels of secrets, the seeds and the master keys, are largely hidden from you in Bitcoin Core, but we'll talk about how to import them from the larger ecosystem in [chapter 10](10_0_Working_with_Secrets.md).
+The higher levels of secrets, the seeds and the master keys, are largely hidden from you in Bitcoin Core, but we'll talk about how to import them from the larger ecosystem in [Chapter 10](10_0_Working_with_Secrets.md).

 ## Understand Descriptor Wallets